 Nissan makes a splash in 2014 with complete redesigns of the Rogue and Versa hatchback, which is now named the Versa Note.

 The Versa sedan, the smallest car in Nissan's lineup, starts at just under $12,000.
 Combine that with 30/37 mpg city/highway and a roomy interior and you can see why the Versa represents one of the best bargains around.
 Hatchback versions of the Versa were redesigned in 2014 and get a new name, the Versa Note.
-It’s more upscale than the entry-level Versa, with more refined styling and some premium features including a 360-degree camera system that helps guide the Versa Note in tight spots.
+Nissan has made the Versa Note more upscale than the entry-level Versa, with better styling and some premium features including an available 360-degree camera system that helps guide the Versa Note in tight spots.
 It also gets 40 mpg on the highway, saving money at the pump.

 Getting a welcome makeover in 2013, the Sentra compact sedan added a new engine that improved fuel economy and update styling.
 The redesign also added an FE+ (fuel economy) edition that will get over 40 mpg highway.